CosmologicalEmulators/Effort.jl/docs/src/index.md

 `Effort` is a Julia package designed to emulate the computation of the Effective Field Theory of Large Scale Structure, as computed by [PyBird](https://github.com/pierrexyz/pybird).
 An emulator is a surrogate model, a computational technique that can mimick the behaviour of computationally expensive functions, with a speedup of several orders of magnitude.

-The example page shows how to use Effort.jl, while showing its computational performance
+The example page shows how to use `Effort`, while showing its computational performance

 ## Authors

-- Marco Bonici, INAF - Institute of Space Astrophysics and Cosmic Physics (IASF), Milano
+- Marco Bonici, PostDoctoral Researcher at Waterloo Centre for Astrophysics
-- Guido D'Amico, Università Degli Studi di Parma
+- Guido D'Amico, Associate Professor at Università Degli Studi di Parma

 ## Contributing